 While Title IV funding won’t be available until FY 2017, many districts have been able to find room in their budget for the perfect edtech solutions for their students by carefully evaluating their existing district technology to make sure that they’re investing in classroom tools that cause measurable student growth.

 After careful research, administrators at Elizabeth Forward, a rural district in PA, wanted to purchase iPads and eSpark for their students.
 After evaluating their different technology initiatives, administrators at Elizabeth Forward realized that they were spending over $400,000 a year on replacement iPods, laptops, and desktops for a technology in the classroom initiative that wasn’t effectively meeting student needs.
 By cutting ineffective programs, Elizabeth Forward was able to purchase iPads and eSpark, a solution that helped students to achieve an average growth of over 25 NWEA MAP percentile points in less than a year.

 As administrators at Elizabeth Forward learned, not all edtech is created equal.
 More and more educators are realizing that using classroom devices alone won’t meet the needs of every student, and many teachers and rightfully hesitant to embrace instructional platforms designed to replace, rather than enhance, content-based instruction.

-When looking for the right edtech solution for your district, consider investing in mobile technology that can easily be taken home or used in an after school setting, and be sure to have a system in place for finding the best digital content for students.
+When looking for the right edtech solution for your district’s 21st century learning initiatives, consider investing in mobile technology that can easily be taken home or used in an after school setting, and be sure to have a system in place for finding the best digital content for students.